home-assistant/android/README.md

  - `io.homeassistant.companion.android.quest`
  - `io.homeassistant.companion.android.quest.debug`

 - Now download the `google-services.json` file and put it in the _home-assistant-Android/app_ folder.
-This file contains the configuration of the whole project (all the four applications).
+This file contains the configuration of the whole project (all the six applications).

   [You can also use the mock services file instead of generating your own](/.github/mock-google-services.json) The file should contain client IDs for all packages listed above for debugging to work properly.  **If you do not generate your own file push notification will never work**